IRCAD/sight/libs/viz/scene2d/README.md

 ### Implementation

-Define your specific scene2D class as an extension of the IAdaptor class.
+Define your specific scene2D class as an extension of the adaptor class.